smart-data-models/dataModel.DCAT-AP/DataServiceRun/doc/spec_DE.md

       x-ngsi:
         type: Property
     type:
-      description: Property.
-NGSI entity type.
+      description: NGSI entity type.
 It has to be DataServiceRun
       enum:
         - DataServiceRun
       type: string